kiloutyg/docauposte2/README.md

     docker compose exec -ti web bash

-4 - IF AN ERROR ABOUT SQL POP : Then prepare Doctrine migration and then migrate :
+4 - IF AN ERROR ABOUT SQL POP when connecting to the app in your web browser : Then prepare Doctrine migration and then migrate :

     php bin/console make:migration
     php bin/console doctrine:migrations:migrate